 3. You’re Interviewing Them As Much As They’re Interviewing You

-When you submit your application, you are voluntarily turning over a treasure trove of personal data.
+When you submit your application, you are voluntarily turning over a treasure trove of personal data for your residency program.
 Through the ERAS application, the residency program director will see objective measures such as standardized test scores, in addition to subjective evaluations from your clinical clerkships as well as the letters of recommendation submitted by faculty mentors who have observed and worked with you.
 On your personal statement, you may reveal very personal motivations for what drives you as an individual.
 A residency program armed with so many data points can systematically evaluate each candidate, picking and choosing the best candidates suited to join their program.

 Published November 1, 2021